 Recreation.
 Mid-Atlantic Christian University's riverfront campus is equipped with a gymnasium, student center, athletic fields, tennis courts, and picnic areas.
-Students can be involved in such recreational and intramural sports activities as basketball, volleyball, softball, tennis, golf, boating, kayaking, and flag football.
-The Presley Hall lobby offers ping-pong and pool tables; and weightlifting and exercise equipment is located in the HCT exercise room.
+Students can participate in recreational and intramural sports activities such as basketball, volleyball, softball, tennis, golf, boating, kayaking, and flag football.
+The Presley Hall lobby offers ping-pong, and weightlifting and exercise equipment is located in the HCT exercise room.
 A public par-three golf course is located less than a mile from campus.
-Students can also join the YMCA or local health club and have use of a swimming pool, racquetball courts, sauna, and weight and exercise equipment.
-Surfers, swimmers, and fishermen can enjoy the beaches of Outer Banks, North Carolina and Virginia Beach, Virginia, which are within an hour's drive of the campus.
+Students can also join the

+YMCA or local health club and have use of a swimming pool, racquetball courts, sauna, and weight and exercise equipment.
+Surfers, swimmers, and fishermen can enjoy the beaches of Outer Banks, North Carolina, and Virginia Beach, Virginia, within an hour's drive of the campus.